-- (a) To administer the policies and priorities of NSEA-AE. - (b) To serve in the planning, coordinating and work of all state meetings and leadership conferences. - (c) To coordinate regional meetings. - (d) To attend and/or report at NSEA governance district meetings. - (e) In the event the president cannot attend the NSEA Board of Directors meeting, there will be representation from the NSEA-AE Executive Committee. - (f) To assist the president-elect in publication of a newsletter once a semester, in an endeavor to advertise chapter, state and national activities to potentially increase membership. - (g) To be available to attend officer meetings, trainings, NSEA-AE Delegate Assembly and conferences.
+(a) To administer the policies and priorities of NSEA Aspiring Educators.

+- (b) To serve in the planning, coordinating and work of all state meetings and leadership conferences.. - (c) To coordinate regional meetings. - (d) To attend and/or report at NSEA governance district meetings. - (e) In the event the president cannot attend the NSEA Board of Directors meeting, there will be representation from the NSEA Aspiring Educators Executive Committee. - (f) To assist the president-elect in publication of a newsletter once a semester, in an endeavor to advertise chapter, state and national activities to potentially increase membership. - (g) To be available to attend officer meetings, trainings, NSEA Aspiring Educators conferences and NSEA Aspiring Educators Delegate Assembly.